Content warning for suicide

-"Favors of the cut sleeve are generous, Love of the half-eaten peach never dies,"
+"Favors of the cut sleeve are generous.
+Love of the half-eaten peach never dies,"

-On one occasion, Dong Xian fell asleep in the emperor’s arms, and when the emperor had to leave, he cut off his sleeve, so as not to wake up the man.
+On one occasion, Dong Xian fell asleep in the emperor’s arms.
+When the emperor had to leave, he cut off his sleeve so as not to wake his love.
 Again, the story was simple, small, and so very sweet, but it has an untold conclusion.
 When the Emperor died, so did Dong Xian, though not for the same reason.
 While the Emperor died of natural causes, Dong Xian committed suicide.
-Though the Emperor ordered for Dong Xian to be given the throne after his death, the order was ignored the minute the body was cold.
+The Emperor ordered for Dong Xian to be given the throne after his death, but the order was ignored the minute his body was cold.
 All of Dong Xian’s titles were stripped away, and he killed himself, along with his wife.
 After his death, to honour him, people around the land cut their sleeves as a symbol of mourning and respect.

 These two stories have many common factors: small gestures of affection, gentle sacrifices, and love of two people from wildly different stations.
-But something very important we have to recognize is their unhappy endings, the lack of happily-ever-after.
+Something very important we have to recognize is their unhappy endings, the lack of happily-ever-after.
 As soon as the protection of powerful men fell away, the two lost everything.
-This is not what happened to the wives of the men.
-While we are in no way trying to imply wives are always treated well, the wives of these men were seen as a family, their relationships to their husbands were seen as legitimate, and they were recognized by all forms of government.
+This did not happen to the wives of these men.
+While we are in no way implying wives are always treated well, the wives of these men were seen as a family, their relationships to their husbands were seen as legitimate, and they were recognized by all forms of government.
 The relationships between two men are not given that luxury, even today.
 As of April 28th, 2016, 15 countries have legalized same sex marriage.
 There are 196 countries in the world.
-It is not to say that in those 15 countries, there is any form of actual equality, but at the very least there is some recognition of the existence and validity of those relationships.
+It is not to say that in those 15 countries there is any form of actual equality, but at the very least there is some recognition of the existence and validity of those relationships.

 [Disclaimer: some of the sources may contain triggering material]